matteoagagliate/cmapps-turbofan-rul-prediction/README.md

 **Error direction (ME):**
 - Most models **underestimate RUL** (negative ME), aligning with safety requirements.
-- While we did not apply the Asymmetric MSE in these experiments, such a loss would likely reinforce this tendency even further, penalizing overestimation more strongly and pushing the models toward safer predictions.
+- We observed that employing an asymmetric loss further reinforces this tendency, penalizing overestimation more strongly and leading the models toward safer predictions.

 ---